 Alice C. Linsley

-Abraham's Horite people (Horim) had a distinctive and unique marriage pattern that involved marriage to patrilineal cousins.
-The ruler-priest had two wives.
-The first wife, taken while the man was still young and not yet the ruler, was his half sister, as Sarah was to Abraham.
+Abraham's Hebrew people had a distinctive marriage pattern that involved marriage to half-sisters and patrilineal cousins.
+Typically, the high-ranking ruler-priest had two wives.
+The first wife, taken while the man was still young and not yet the ruler, was his half-sister, as Sarah was to Abraham.
 Shortly before the man ascended to rule over his father's territory, he took a second wife who was most often a patrilineal cousin, as was Keturah to Abraham.
 The two wives lived in separate households, usually on a north-south axis.

 This pattern of the cousin bride naming her first born son after her father is called the "cousin bride's naming prerogative."
-This naming practice makes it possible to trace Jesus' Horite ancestry from Genesis 4 and 5 to the New Testament.
-Jesus is then the fulfillment of Horite expectation.
+This naming practice makes it possible to trace Jesus' Horite Hebrew ancestry from Genesis 4 and 5 to the New Testament.
+The endogamous marriage practice of Jesus' ancestors does not appear to have had a negative effect on Jesus and his kinsmen.

-The question is often raised as to the risk of genetic defects in cousin marriages.
+Cousin marriage alone does not appear to significantly increase the risk of genetic defects in offspring.
 Geneticist Dr Eamonn Sheridan, from the University of Leeds, says: "It is important to note that the vast majority of babies born to couples who are blood relatives are absolutely fine, and whilst consanguineous marriage increases the risk of birth defect from 3% to 6%, the absolute risk is still small."

 This risk is hardly greater than the risk for birth defects among white women over 34.
 Here the risk of bearing a child with a defect increases from 2% to 4% for them.